Cricket

 The most unique name on this list, for his sheer temperament at any given moment of a game, Virender Sehwag is easily the most dangerous batsman India has ever produced.
 With minimum footwork and unreal hand-eye coordination, the Nawab of Nazafgarh was a specimen cricket had never seen before.

 Pressure never got to Sehwag, whether he was batting 99, 199 or 299.
 The best example of the same during his iconic triple century in Multan against Pakistan, where he decided to step out for a six with the monicker of India’s first triple-centurion at stake.
-He had opened five of India’s 2011 World Cup matches with a boundary and was mostly responsible of India’s away Test form in the early 2000s.
+He had opened five of India’s 2011 World Cup matches with a boundary and was mostly responsible for India’s away Test form in the early 2000s.

 Sehwag has as many as two triple-centuries and six double-centuries in Tests, where he averaged 49.34 across 104 games.
 While his batting style suited white-ball cricket the best, he ended up redefining Test cricket forever.
 A sneak peek into his mind happened during a T20 match against Warne Warriors in the Cricket All-Stars Series, where Sehwag was seen singing a Bollywood song just before hitting a six off Allan Donald’s delivery.
 Cricket is surely missing him today.